QutEcoacoustics/research-blog/_posts/2017-10-18-About-Our-Platform.md

 The workbench is tailored specifically to store large amounts of passively collected long-duration environmental audio recordings.
-Although our group and software orginally had a bioacoustics focus, over the years we have trended awway from bioacoustcis datasets towards ecoacoustics and soundscape ecology datasets.
+Although our group and software orginally had a bioacoustics focus, over the years we have trended away from bioacoustcis datasets towards ecoacoustics and soundscape ecology datasets.

 # Our chosen architecture